 What if I don’t know where my ex lives?

-Often when people separate, they don’t stay in touch, which can make a divorce application seem daunting.
+Often when people separate, they don’t stay in touch, making a divorce application seem daunting.
 At Fourtree Lawyers, we can help you try to locate your partner to serve them with your application.

-What if I don’t agree with my ex-partner’s divorce application?
+What if I disagree with my ex-partner’s divorce application?